ccgomezn/vc/docs/md/docs/workshops/rendering/radiosity.md

 We have talked a lot about the energy emitted and reflected by some patches, but how those values are calculated ?
 They are modeled by the Bidirectional Reflectance Distribution Function (BRDF) and the Bidirectional Surface Scattering Distribution Function (BSSRDF).

 ### Bidirectional Reflectance Distribution Function

+For an incident light coming from direction [k_i](:Formula) scattered in a small solid angle near the outgoing direction [k_o](:Formula).
+Now suppose that there is a device on the direction [k_o](:Formula) with the objective of detect which amount of light is scattered on the directional pair [(k_i,k_o)](:Formula), with the assumption that the reflection function is independent from the strength of the light source.

+Then if we place that radiance meter at the point on the surface being measure, we can define the reflectance as the following ratio:

+> :Formula align=center
+>
+> p = \frac{L_S}{H}

+where this fraction [p](:Formula) will vary with the directions [(k_i,k_o)](:Formula), [H](:Formula) is the irradiance for light position [k_i](:Formula), and [L_S](:Formula) is the surface radiance measured in direction [k_o](:Formula).
+If we take that measurement [p(k_i,k_o)](:Formula) for al direction pairs, we end up with the BRDF function and it characterizes the directional properties of how a surface reflects light.

+### Bidirectional Surface Scattering Reflectance Distribution Function

+On many situations light does not necessarily reflects when it hits a surface, it may scatter in the new medium, or be completely absorbed.
+The BSSRDF models the scattering of the light in a medium, and can describe light transport between any two rays that hit a surface.

+In general, the BSSRDF is an eight-dimensional function, expressing what fraction of light energy entering the object at a location [x_i](:Formula) from a direction [w_i](:Formula) leaves the object at a second location [x_o](:Formula) into direction [w_o](:Formula), and it has the advantage of creating smother and high quality scenes, using a complex integrate function that has to be solved by numerical integration or Monte Carlo methods.

+## Implementation